 The Dissertation was admitted on XXXXXXXX in partial fulfillment of the requirements for the degree of Doctor of Philosophy (Physical Engineering) and allowed for defense by the Scientific Council of the Institute of Technology of the Faculty of Science and Technology of the University of Tartu.

 Supervisors: Dr. Andres Punning, University of Tartu

 Prof. Alvo Aabloo, University of Tartu

 Opponents: Jun.-Prof. Dr. Volker Presser, INM - Leibniz Institute for New Materials & Saarland University, Germany

-Prof. Mart Min, Thomas Johann Seebeck Department of Electronics, Faculty of Information Technology, Tallinn University of Technology, Estonia

 Defense: Auditorium 121, Nooruse 1, Tartu, Estonia on September 29, 2014.